Honors Program

 - COMP 220: Honors Composition II

-Between their the second and fifth semesters, students complete a sequence of four courses that together cover nearly three millennia of cultural history and thought:
+Between their second and fifth semesters, students complete a sequence of two courses that together cover nearly three millennia of cultural history and thought:

 In the junior or senior year, Honors students enroll in HONS 400: Honors Seminar.
 This is a small class, usually with ten to fifteen students.
 They pursue intensive study of a given topic with a faculty member who is an expert in the field.
 The course introduces students to timely and important areas of research and it usually requires a major writing assignment.